Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ## Known Issues

 * The playbook downloads several large files so you will experience some pauses while they transfer and you'll also see the message "FAILED - RETRYING: Verifying if `<file>` finished downloading (nnn retries left)" appearing many times.
-Despite the wording this is **not** an error.
+Despite the wording this is **not** an error so please ignore and be patient!
 * The playbook is not yet fully idempotent so may cause issues if you make changes and run many times

 ## Troubleshooting